Tidal Disruptions of Main Sequence Stars -- V. The Varieties of Disruptions: Abstract

 \section{Abstract}

-Tidal disruption events (TDEs), events in which a star passes very close to a supermassive black hole, are generally imagined as leading either to the star's complete disruption or to its passage directly into the black hole.
-In the former case it is widely believed that in all cases the bound portion of the debris quickly ``circularizes" due to relativistic apsidal precession, i.e., forms a compact accretion disk, and emits a flare of standardized lightcurve and spectrum.
-We show here that TDEs are more diverse and can be grouped into several distinct categories on the basis of stellar pericenter distance $r_p$; we calculate the relative frequency of these categories.
-In particular, because rapid circularization requires $r_p \lesssim 10r_g$ ($r_g \equiv GM_{\rm BH}/c^2$), it can happen in only a minority of total disruptions, $\lesssim 1/4$ when the black hole has mass $M_{\rm BH} = 10^6 M_\odot$.
-For larger pericenter distances, $10 < r_p/r_g < 27$ (for $M_{\rm BH}=10^6M_\odot$), main sequence stars are completely disrupted, but the bound debris orbits are highly eccentric and possess semimajor axes $\sim 100\times$ the scale of the expected compact disk.
-Partial disruptions with fractional mass-loss $\gtrsim 10\%$ should occur with a rate similar to that of total disruptions; for fractional mass-loss $\gtrsim 50\%$, the rate is $\approx 1/3$ as large.
+Tidal disruption events (TDEs) are generally imagined as the complete disruption of a star when it passes close to a supermassive black hole.
+Relativistic apsidal precession is thought to quickly ``circularize" the bound debris, forming a compact accretion disk, which then emits a flare of standardized lightcurve and spectrum.
+We show here that this picture holds in only a minority of cases.
+TDEs are more diverse and can be grouped into several categories distinguished by stellar pericenter distance $r_p$; we estimate the relative frequency of these categories.
+Rapid circularization is rare both because it requires $r_p \leq R_{\rm circ} \sim 10r_g$ ($r_g \equiv GM_{\rm BH}/c^2$) and because most events with $r_p \leq 14r_g$ lead to direct capture.
+For larger pericenter distances, $R_{\rm circ} < r_p < 27r_g$ (for $M_{\rm BH}=10^6M_\odot$), main sequence stars with $M_* \lesssim 3$ are completely disrupted, but the bound debris orbits are highly eccentric and possess semimajor axes $\sim 100\times$ the scale of the expected compact disk.
+Partial disruptions with fractional mass-loss $\gtrsim 10\%$ occur with a rate similar to that of total disruptions; for fractional mass-loss $\gtrsim 50\%$, the rate is $\approx 1/3$ as large.
 Partial disruptions---which must precede total disruptions when the stars' angular momenta evolve in the ``empty loss-cone" regime---change the orbital energy by factors $\gtrsim O(1)$.
-Remnants of partial disruptions are in general far from thermal equilibrium.
-Depending on the orbital energy of the remnant and conditions within the stellar cluster surrounding the SMBH, it may return after hundreds or thousands of years and be fully disrupted, or it may rejoin the stellar cluster.
+Partial disruption remnants are in general far from thermal equilibrium.
+Depending on its orbital energy and conditions within the stellar cluster surrounding the SMBH, a remnant may return after $\sim O(100) - O(1000)$~yr and be fully disrupted, or it may rejoin the stellar cluster.

 \keywords{black hole physics $-$ gravitation $-$ hydrodynamics $-$ galaxies:nuclei $-$ stars: stellar dynamics}